 This is how they do it, even though those places are not as “urban” by most people’s standards.

 When you look at data about rural and urban areas, pay attention to how the information was gathered and how each term is defined.
-The meaning of “rural” in one country might be very different from others.
+The meaning of “rural” in one country might be very different from that in others.
 Always see the details first, so you know exactly what the numbers mean.

 The definitions of rural and urban areas in the United States vary from one area to another.

-Conclusion of Rural Area Definition
+Conclusion: Rural Area Definition

 In short, there is no definitive answer to the question, “What is considered a rural area in the United States?”
 Federal agencies such as the Census Bureau and the USDA use different criteria to define rural areas.